 Successful completion of Remington College’s courses in the Pharmacy Technician program also make you eligible to sit for the Pharmacy Technician Certification Board's Pharmacy Technician Certification Exam for an opportunity to become a certified pharmacy technician.(3)

-Remington College's Pharmacy Technician Program is available at these campus locations: Baton Rouge, LA; Cleveland, OH; Columbia, SC; Dallas, TX; Fort Worth, TX; Houston, TX; North Houston (Greenspoint, TX); Lafayette, LA; Little Rock, AR; Memphis, TN and Mobile, AL.
+Remington College's Pharmacy Technician Program is available at these campus locations: Baton Rouge, LA; Cleveland, OH; Columbia, SC; Dallas, TX; Fort Worth, TX; Houston, TX; North Houston (Greenspoint, TX); Houston Southeast (Webster, TX); Lafayette, LA; Shreveport, LA; Little Rock, AR; Memphis, TN; Mobile, AL; and Shreveport, LA.